Multimodal Dependent Type Theory: Related Work

 \subsection{Fitch-style modal type theories}

 A recent series of papers has used a judgmental structure that is similar to \MTT{} in order to manage a variety of modalities~\cite{bahr:2017,clouston:dra:2018,gratzer:2019}.
-This kind of structure, often informally referred to as the \emph{Fitch-style}~\cite{clouston:fitch:2018}, divides the context into regions of variables separated by locks.
+This kind of structure, informally often referred to as the \emph{Fitch-style}~\cite{clouston:fitch:2018}, divides the context into regions of variables separated by locks, but does not use annotations on individual variables.
 Locks are dynamically included or removed by the typing rules.

-The central advantage of the Fitch-style is the impressively simple introduction rule for modalities: whenever we wish to introduce a modality we simply append a lock to the context to tag the modal shift, and continue.
-In particular, we do not ever need to remove variables from the context during the introduction of a modal term, which alleviates a significant sore point of the dual-context calculi.
-Of course, like in \MTT{} this style of rule is only sound for a modality which comes equipped with some sort of left-adjoint-like operation.
+The central advantage of the Fitch-style is the impressively simple introduction rule for modalities: whenever we wish to introduce a modality we simply append a lock to the context---which tags the modal shift---and continue typechecking.
+In particular, we never need to remove variables from the context during the introduction of a modal term.
+Of course, like in \MTT{} this style is only sound for a modality which comes equipped with some sort of left-adjoint-like operation.

-Another desirable property of the Fitch-style calculi are their strong elimination rules for modalities.
-Rather than the pattern matching-style rules of other systems, Fitch-style calculi have had an \emph{open-scope} elimination rule for their modalities.
-This stronger rule also often permits a definitional $\eta$-rule for $\Box A$.
-The elimination rule is generally of the following shape:
+Another desirable property of the Fitch-style calculi is their support for strong elimination rules for modalities.
+Instead of the pattern matching-style rules of other systems, Fitch-style calculi have had an \emph{open scope} elimination rule for their modalities, which often permits a definitional $\eta$-rule for $\Box A$.
+It is generally of the following shape:

 $\mathfrak{F}$ is a meta-theoretic operation on contexts which removes some number of locks and variables from $\Gamma$.
-For instance, in \cite{clouston:dra:2018}, $\mathfrak{F}(\Gamma)$ was defined by
+For instance, in \cite{clouston:dra:2018} the operation $\mathfrak{F}(\Gamma)$ was defined by